mkoistinen/djangocms-styledlink/README.md

 Operators can configure the link to go to:

-1. A hash (works by itself for linking to an anchor on the current page, or on an internal object page);
+*   A hash (works by itself for linking to an anchor on the current page, or on an internal object page);
-2. An internal object (more below);
+*   An internal object (more below);
-3. An external URL;
+*   An external URL;

 In addition to being very flexible with the link destination, the operator can also affect:

-1. The linked text;
+*   The linked text;
-2. The link’s title attribute for browser implemented tooltips;
+*   The link’s title attribute for browser implemented tooltips;
-3. The target attribute to open the link in one of `same window` (default), `new window`, `parent window`, `top-most frame`;
+*   The target attribute to open the link in one of `same window` (default), `new window`, `parent window`, `top-most frame`;
-4. Whether search engines should follow this link when indexing via the rel="nofollow" attribute.
+*   Whether search engines should follow this link when indexing via the rel="nofollow" attribute.
-5. Zero or more styles as defined by the developer (see below);
+*   Zero or more styles as defined by the developer (see below);

+#### Other Features

-This widget is also 'allow_children' enabled, so, it can "wrap" other content plugins like images, but accepting them as children plugins.
+*   This plugin is also 'allow_children' enabled, so, it can "wrap" other content plugins like images, by accepting them as children plugins;
+*   Destination model objects URLs are updated as they change, preventing broken links in most cases.
+*   If the destination model object is deleted, this plugin will "decay" from a link to normal text, so that broken links are not left all over your project.

+#### Features coming soon!

+*   A management tool to assist in finding plugins whose destination objects no longer exist.

 ## Developer Configuration